 - What are the key elements to consider when planning and preparing for a Big Picture Event Storming session?

 After the completion of a Big Picture session, what steps should be taken to implement the identified improvements?

 Table of ContentsHow to Implement Big Picture Event StormingTips for Successful Big Picture Session

 What is Event Storming?

 Before going into details, let’s recall what Event Storming is.
-So, it is a workshop-based technique that was developed by Alberto Brandolini, an Italian software engineer.
+So, it is an event storming workshop-based technique that Alberto Brandolini, an Italian software engineer, developed.
 It's a collaborative process that involves bringing together people from different parts of the organization to map out the entire business process.
 The goal of Event Storming is to create a shared understanding of how the process works, and to identify areas where improvements can be made.

 What is Big Picture Event Storming?

 Big Picture is a key component of Event Storming, a technique used for collaborative exploration and discovery of complex business domains.
 At its core, it is a way to create a high-level visual representation of the entire business process.
 It involves breaking down a complex process into smaller, more manageable steps and representing them in a logical sequence on a wall or whiteboard using sticky notes, markers, or other visual aids, including digital collaboration tools.